tvasil/settingwithcopywarning/PITCHME.md

 4  8213060420    2.0  0.065266      donnie4814           5      1.0  120.0

 >>> df[df.bidder == 'jake7870']['bidderrate'] = 11

+/Users/tania/anaconda3/lib/python3.6/site-packages/
+ipykernel_launcher.py:1: SettingWithCopyWarning: A value is trying to be set on a copy of a slice from a DataFrame.
+Try using .loc[row_indexer,col_indexer] = value instead
 ```
 @[1-2](You load your dataset)
 @[3-9](You check it out)